CarlosGarciaSanchez19/push_swap/README.md

-# Push Swap: Implementing the Turk Algorithm
+# :fast_forward: :repeat: Push Swap: Implementing the Turk Algorithm

 This project implements the **Turk Algorithm** https://medium.com/@ayogun/push-swap-c1f5d2d41e97 to sort a stack (`a`) using an auxiliary stack (`b`).
 The algorithm applies a set of predefined operations to manipulate the stacks and achieve a sorted state for `a`.
 It also contains a `checker` useful to validate the instructions provided by the main program `push_swap`.

-## Features
+## :zap: Features :zap:
 - Sorting a stack using an auxiliary stack.
 - Implementation of stack manipulation rules with minimal computational overhead.
 - Efficient sorting leveraging constraints on operations (for a stack of 500 numbers the program succesfully sorts it in less than 5500 operations).